 Section One.
 The parties will cooperate in arranging for the most economical and expeditious printing of this Agreement by a unionized printer in booklet form and will share the cost of same.
-The Union will be provided with six-two_thousand (26,000) copies of the contract.
-Over the life of the Agreement, the Union may request subsequent allotments, up to a total of two thousand (2,000) additional copies of the contract; the parties will shate the cost for the printing of additional copies requested by the Union.
+The Union will be provided with an initial allotment of two thousand (2,000) copies of the contract.
+Over the life of the Agreement, the Union may request subsequent allotments, up to a total of two thousand (2,000) additional copies of the contract; the parties will share the cost for the printing of additional copies requested by the Union.